 5. Tupolev Tu-104

-For a time, during the Comet’s grounding, the twin-engine Tu-104 was the world’s only operation jetliner.
+For a time, during the Comet’s grounding, the twin-engine Tu-104 was the world’s only operational jetliner.
 High landing speeds combined with pre-jet-age runways necessitated the use of drag chute for landings, not a common feature on passenger airliners.
 An unsuccessful quad engine version, the Tu-110 flew, but does not appear to ever have been used in commercial service, while a shrunk down version, the Tu-124 will be discussed later.

 6. Ilyushin Il-62